In this Pentax K1000 review, we dive into this mechanical workhorse to find out why it is the favorite camera for film photography schools.

 |0.88x magnification with 50mm lens

 Design and build quality

-Although the K1000 was designed with the beginners in mind, Pentax made zero compromises on the design and build quality of the camera.
+Although the K1000 was designed with beginners in mind, Pentax made zero compromises on the design and build quality of the camera.
 The body is fully made of metal and so has a good weight to it.
-The build of the camera screams of quality and feels quite durable.
+The build of the camera screams for quality and feels quite durable.

 Also, keep in mind that the battery that you use in the camera is used to solely power the light meter.
 So, in order to prevent battery drain, be sure to put the lens cap on whenever the camera is not in use.